 - Art therapy

-The Chaplain, Father Andrew Hutchinson, is always willing to see pupils of whatever religious persuasion to offer advice and guidance.
+The Chaplain, Reverend Rachel Hill-Brown, is always willing to see pupils of whatever religious persuasion to offer advice and guidance.

 The Lower School, Middle School and Sixth Form Councils are bodies which involve a representative from each form.
 The meetings are organised and chaired by the elected Chairmen of each section and the agenda is based upon the concerns of the pupils.
 The Headmaster and the Head of the relevant sections attend these meetings.